Language-Specific Casing Rules

 German Casing

-German titles use sentence case, but all nouns must be capitalized.
+German titles use sentence case, but all nouns must be capitalized, regardless of position.

 Correct examples